yarden/KappaUtilities/README.md

 **kappasnap.py**

-provides class Snapshot, which reads asnapshot file in JSON format or in Kappa (.ka) format and converts it into a list self.complex[], which contains the self.number_of_distinct_complexes as *KappaComplex* objects.
+provides class *Snapshot*, which reads a snapshot file in JSON format or in Kappa (.ka) format and converts it into a list self.complex[], which contains the self.number_of_distinct_complexes as *KappaComplex* objects.
 Typical usage scenarios are provided in the top-level script environment \_\_main\_\_.

 **kappaviz.py**

-provides a rendering of a Kappacomplex through render(), using networkx to do all the work.
+provides a rendering of a *Kappacomplex* through render(), using networkx to do all the work.
 Again \_\_main\_\_ shows some usage scenarios.

 **kappamorph.py**

-adapts the VF2 graph isomorphism implementation of networkx to Kappa site graphs.
-It provides a GraphMatcher(G1, G2) class that is initialized with two Kappa expressions G1 and G2.
-Its is_isomorphic() method returns True if the Kappa expressions are isomorphic.
-The mapping G1 -> G2 is the dictionary GM.mapping.
-The is_embeddable() method returns True if G2 is embeddable in G1.
-The embedding G2 -> G1 (note the direction) is in GM.mapping.
-The embedding case is most meaningful when G2 is a Kappa pattern.
+provides two approaches to embedding a Kappa pattern graph into a host graph:

+* class *SiteGraphMatcher*(G1, G2) exploits the 'rigidity' of site graphs.
+It is simple and fast.
+* class *GraphMatcher*(G1, G2) adapts the VF2 graph isomorphism implementation of networkx to Kappa site graphs.

+Both classes are initialized with two Kappa expressions G1 and G2.
+The mapping G2 -> G1 is the dictionary GM.mapping.
+Both classes provide an embed() method.
+In the case of GraphMatcher the embed() method has an optional keyword test; test='iso' (for isomorphism) and test='embed' (default) for embedding.
+The function all_embeddings(G1, G2, algo='sitegraph'|'graph') yields a list of all embeddings.
+If G1=G2 then these are, of course, the symmetries of G1.
+The algo keyword chooses the algorithm, with 'sitegraph' the default.
 Usage scenarios are in the top-level \_\_main\_\_.
 For example:

 ```Python
 import kappathings as kt